DELTAHANDS: A Synergistic Dexterous Hand Framework Based on Delta Robots

 \subsection{Force profile}

-We characterize a Delta robot's force profile including the lateral and normal forces, and the correlations between the actuation distance and force under three different configurations.
-As shown in Fig.~\ref{fig:kinematics} (c), our force characterization setup includes a Delta robot fixed on a tabletop optical board, and a 6 DoF force-torque sensor mounted on a UR5e robot arm.
-We customize the end-effector (EE) of the Delta robot as a cube and a flat surface on the force-torque sensor to constrain the contact face.
+We characterize a Delta robot's force profile in four pre-defined lateral direcitons (+X, -X, +Y, -Y) and one normal direction (-Z) using a pre-defined actuation distance $5$ mm, and the correlations between the actuation distances and forces under three different configurations.
+As shown in Fig.~\ref{fig:kinematics} (e), the force profile characterization setup includes a Delta robot fixed on a tabletop optical board and a 6-Axis force-torque sensor mounted on a UR5e robot arm.
+We customize the end-effector (EE) of the Delta robot to be a cube and a flat surface on the force-torque sensor to constrain the contact face.
 We define the same $5\times 5\times 5$ grids in actuation space as the kinematics characterization.
-For each grid, the Delta actuates to the desired location, and the UR5e robot arm approaches the Delta robots from a safe distance with position control, then keeps approaching the Delta robots with force control given a light contact threshold (0.2 N).
-When the surface on the force-torque sensor lightly touches the surface of the Delta's end-effector indicated by the force-torque sensor, the UR5e stops.
-Then we actuate the Delta robot towards the touch direction 5 mm more and hold for 5 seconds.
-Meanwhile, we record the force readings from the force-torque sensor.
-We pre-define five touch directions along five faces of the end-effector of the Delta including four lateral directions (+X, -X, +Y, -Y) and one normal direction (-Z).
+For each grid, the Delta robot first actuates to the desired location.
+The UR5e robot arm approaches the Delta robot from a safe distance and stops when a light contact ($0.2$ N) is detected by the force-torque sensor.
+Then the Delta robot actuates towards the touch direction $5$ mm more and holds for $5$ seconds.
+The force readings are recorded from the force-torque sensor during the experiments.